 Instead, the focus should be on attracting new potential donors to the pool.

 Blogging for non-profits and social projects can have systemic effects.
 Look at how charity:water leveraged social media and storytelling (on their blogs) to spread the word about their cause.

 They capitalized on several human emotions through storytelling to build a tangible sense of belonging and community supporting those without access to clean water around the world.
 Donors were connected in such a way that they felt emotionally invested, in addition to being financially invested.

 Blogging to Increase Website Traffic

 There are a number of reasons to want more visitors coming to your website.
 Regularly adding content is a way to keep attracting new visitors (through search engine results, social media shares, and other outreach marketing), but consistently adding new content keeps past visitors coming back.

-Study after study show that the more content on a website, the more traffic that website will attract.
+Study after study shows that the more content on a website, the more traffic that website will attract.
 For example, a website with 51-100 pages gets 148%+ more traffic than a website with 1-50 pages.
 And both B2B and B2C companies with 101 to 200 web pages generate 2.5 times the number of sales leads than those with 50 or fewer pages.